 -

-You have food allergies or preferences we recommend bringing food with you.
+If you have food allergies or preferences we recommend bringing food with you.
 We DO serve granola bars, fig bars, trail mix (nuts), chips and bottled water.
 No meats or cheeses.

 Please remember to wrap any food you bring in a waterproof container.
 We do not carry dry bags for guests and our storage on the kayaks are NOT waterproof and very limited in size.